 Comprised of three incredible ski resorts, each with its own unique attractions, Park City offers a wide variety of terrain to enjoy.
 For parents of infants and toddlers, there's Little Adventures Children's Center, which provides licensed child care to kids as young as 6 weeks old.
 Those who don't ski can explore the surrounding village, which features some amazing dining, shopping and live music options on historic Main Street.
 Although Park City's spring season ends in mid-April, families who haven't had their fill yet of skiing in Utah can continue their vacation at the nearby Snowbird resort in Salt Lake County, which remains open until late May.

 An excellent choice for parents of first-time skiers, this modest mountain — tucked away in the gorgeous Medicine Bow National Forest — offers 27 trails, many designed with beginners in mind.
 To help get children up to speed, an onsite staff of dedicated instructors provides group or private lessons for students as young as 12 months old.
 Teens who want to try snowboarding for the first time will find Snowy Range the perfect spot to learn the basics.
 Recommended for anyone looking to avoid spring breaking college students, this hidden gem is open until mid-April, depending on weather conditions.

 Crystal Mountain, Washington

 With its high elevation and deep snowpack, this stunning alpine ski destination frequently extends its spring season well into May.
-More than half of the 50 named runs are recommended for intermediate skiers, making Crystal Mountain well-suited for families with prior experience.
+More than half of the 50 named runs are recommended for intermediate skiers, making Crystal Mountain in Washington well-suited for families with prior experience.
 However, even children on their first ski trip will feel right at home thanks to slow family-safe zones that are monitored by the resort staff.
 Non-skiers can take snowshoe tours, enjoy scenic gondola rides and relax on a large, heated sundeck while listening to live music.